Chevrotain/chevrotain/docs/tutorial/step4_fault_tolerance.md

 Therefore the redundant right brackets "}" will be skipped (deleted) and the parser will consume the number token.

+## Re-Sync Recovery

-### The following re-sync recovery examples use this sample json like grammar:
+The following re-sync recovery examples use this sample json like grammar:

 ```ANTLR
 object